jc972271/CP3407_Assessment/user_stories/user_story_08_Messaging.md

 ## Priority: 30

 ## Estimation: 2 days

-* Developer: YY day
+1. Liam Whiting -
+2. Hayden West - 2 days
+3. Danny Zaw -
+4. Salvin George -

 ## Assumptions (if any):

 ## Description:  Allow the client and clears to message each other

 Description-v1: Allow the client to communicate with the cleaners
-Description-v2: Allow the client and clears to message each other
+Description-v2: Allow the client and cleaners to message each other

 ## Tasks, see chapter 4.

-1. Task 1, Estimation XX days
+1. Create database for messaging, Estimation XX days
-2. ...
+2. Develop messaging API
+3. Create UI

 # UI Design: